 Ritual work can be delving into the leather hood, feeling the animal warrior and primal id lace over one's identity, to struggle against the straps and darkness, to feel the fight of one's body against one's will.
 The straight razor scraping the body clean of hair.
 The worship and meticulous care of leather boots.

 It can be the a connective ceremony between two lovers, friends, soul partners-- a needle and tie of energy, stitching two bodies together.

-I have begun a new ritual work practice of SELF BIRTHING-- especially pertinent to those going through transformations of gender or other life markers suck as motherhood, parenthood, oedipal struggles.
+I have begun a new ritual work practice of SELF BIRTHING-- especially pertinent to those going through transformations of gender or other body/spirit transitions such as motherhood, parenthood, oedipal struggles.

 From the pain, one gathers strength.
 From the bondage, one finds freedom.
 From the ritual, one contends with chaos.